 Suddenly this does not look so good anymore.
 Our idea did not “beat” the market.
 Anyone who has ever tried trading a MA crossover like this knows that it’s a great strategy in theory, but the results are really hard to replicate.
 Finally, the tests are telling us what we already know.

 The positive side of this is for those who are working on Short or Long/Short strategies.
 Removing survivorship bias gives a “lift” to Short results.

 The main point of this is to highlight to you how important survivorship bias is, and to ensure that you don’t ignore it in testing.
 If you have ever been frustrated by your inability to repeat test results in real-life, then this will help you see why that has happened.

 A simple rule of thumb, for when you don’t have access to correct survivorship bias-free data, is to subtract around 3% per annum from your results.
 That will give you a better idea of what you can expect.
 Just don’t plan your trading strategy by only looking at the survivors.
 Make sure you properly consider the securities that didn’t make it.

-Note: at present this will only work for S&P500, and only back to 2009.
-This is due to the large manual process for setting this up as we have to manually add every entry and exit of an equity in the index.
-Now that we have the infrastructure built into Optuma, we can get more data into the S&P500, and also start to add other indexes as we get the history.
-We’ll release a “how-to” when the update enters beta testing for anyone who wants to use this in their tests.
+Note: at present this will only work for S&P500, and only back to 2000, and we are working on the ASX200 and Dow Jones.
+It’s a slow process for setting this up as we have to manually add every addition and removal of an equity in the index.
+Now that we have the infrastructure built into Optuma, we can get other indexes included as we get the history.
+Stay tuned!

 Mathew Verdouw, CMT, CFTe